danjac/localhub/README.md

 [] Frontend unit tests
 [] Gitlab and Heroku pipeline integration
 [] Removal of non-SPA code (Old assets, Django templates, forms etc)

+Note: for frontend build we ensure that gitlab does the asset build first, and we store the artifacts so they are accessible to heroku.